 The Fiat 500L, introduced as a 2014 model, is a compact tall wagon that was the first of several vehicles to extend the popular Fiat 500 line into new segments.
 It actually shares almost nothing but a powertrain with the Fiat 500 minicar that brought the brand back to the U.S. market decades after it withdrew.
 The 500L's main strength is remarkable interior room given such a small footprint.

-Competing with the smallest wagons and crossovers, including the MINI Countryman, Kia Soul, and perhaps even the remarkably flexible and versatile Honda Fit subcompact hatchback, the Fiat 500L comes with a single engine and a choice of two transmissions.
+Competing with the smallest wagons and crossovers, including the MINI Countryman, Kia Soul, and perhaps even the flexible and versatile Honda Fit subcompact hatchback, the Fiat 500L comes with a single engine and a choice of two transmissions.
 The 160-horsepower turbocharged 1.4-liter four-cylinder engine comes standard with a six-speed manual gearbox, with an optional six-speed automatic dual-clutch transmission available as well.
-It's only offered in front-wheel-drive form, though; a Fiat 500X that offers AWD is expected to arrive for the 2016 model year.
-Gas mileage is rated at 27 mpg combined (24 mpg city, 33 mpg highway) with the dual-clutch automatic--likely to be fitted to a majority of 500Ls--and marginally better, at 28 mpg combined (25 mpg city, 33 mpg highway) with the manual.
+It's only offered in front-wheel-drive form, though; a Fiat 500X that offers AWD will arrive for the 2016 model year.
+Gas mileage is rated at 27 mpg combined (24 mpg city, 33 mpg highway) with the dual-clutch automatic--likely to be fitted to a majority of 500Ls--and marginally better, at 28 mpg combined (25 mpg city, 33 mpg highway), with the manual.

 The 500L's styling is tall, glassy, and distinctive when specified with the contrasting roof--especially effective when the roof is white and the lower body is black.
 The front end is the least successful aspect, with overall lights and a very high approximation of the smaller and cuter 500 minicar's nose.
 The interior is pleasingly simple and intuitive, though, with excellent storage space in a multitude of bins, trays, containers, and pockets for all the loose items we carry with us on road trips these days.